JohnChang2014/custom_rqrcode/README.md

 # Render QR codes easily from your Rails 3 application

-This gem extends rqrcode-rails published by samvincent, supporting to render either SVG or PNG, JPEG, and GIF formats and
+This gem extends rqrcode-rails published by samvincent, supporting the output in either SVG or PNG, JPEG, and GIF formats and

-providing new options to
+providing new options to set background image combined with QR code image.

-SVG, because of it's vector nature, will scale easily when intended for print.
-Offering QR endpoints enables others to integrate with your service in possibly interesting ways.

 ## Installation